pwittchen/ReactiveNetwork/README.md

 Library is compatible with RxJava 1.+ and RxAndroid 1.+ and uses them under the hood.

+Library supports both new and legacy network monitoring strategies.

 min sdk version = 9

 JavaDoc is available at: http://pwittchen.github.io/ReactiveNetwork/